raphaolive/ubuntu-setup-rapha/README.md

    sh install.sh
    ```

 😎 Take a seat and relax while your basic dev enviroment gets done.
-Sometimes you make click enter or type your password to allow some instalation.
+Sometimes you must click enter or type your password to allow some instalation.